 In Staffordshire, Cheadle is a market-town and parish, and the head of a union, in the S. division of the hundred of Totmonslow.

-Important Dates for the Cheadle family
+Early History of the Cheadle family

 This web page shows only a small excerpt of our Cheadle research.
 Another 102 words (7 lines of text) covering the years 1607 and 1592 are included under the topic Early Cheadle History in all our PDF Extended History products and printed products wherever possible.